You may qualify for an Open Work Permit if:

 As soon as your application is ready, we’ll submit it to the immigration office.
 We’ll stay in close contact with the office and will keep you updated regarding the status of the application.

-When the decision arrives, we'll inform you.
-In case of a refusal, we'll assist you file an appeal after reassessing the results and your case.
+When the decision arrives, we’ll inform you.
+In case of a refusal, we’ll assist you in filing an appeal after reassessing the results and your case.

 We can Help You!

-If you are worried about the legal fees – Don't be!
+If you are worried about the legal fees – Don’t be!
 Our goal is to help everyone that is interested in immigrating to Canada.
-Contact us and we can provide numerous options for you.
-You can also purchase our very affordable Do It Yourself Immigration Kit which details everything for you.
+Contact us, and we can provide numerous options for you.
 If you are still not sure, call us back.
 We will review your case before you submit your application to give you the best possible outcome.